No. 16 Mich St tops No. 19 Ohio St 80-69, shares B10 title

 Ohio State: The Buckeyes should get a boost in the postseason with the expected return of Kyle Young, who missed his fourth straight game with a high ankle sprain.
 The junior forward, who has a protective boot on his right foot, averages seven-plus points and nearly six rebounds per game.

-Michigan State: The Spartans are playing their best late in the season as they usually have done in Hall of Fame coach Tom Izzo’s 25 seasons.
+Michigan State: The Spartans are playing their best late in the season as they usually have done over 25 seasons for their Hall of Fame coach.
 They started the season ranked No. 1 for the first time in school history and seem to have some momentum going into the postseason.

 POLL IMPLICATIONS

-The surging Spartans will likely move up in the poll on Monday with their fifth straight win and the Buckeyes will probably hold onto a spot toward the bottom of the AP Top 25.
+The surging Spartans will likely move up in the poll on Monday with their fifth straight win and sixth win in seven games.
+The Buckeyes will probably hold onto a spot toward the bottom of the AP Top 25.

 UP NEXT